Skip to main content

 Runner’s Knee: Why the VMO Theory Is Out and Hip Strength Is In

-Decades of VMO-focused leg extensions for patellofemoral pain have given way to a hip-strength model: weak hip abductors let the femur rotate inward, changing patellar tracking.
-Hip-focused programmes consistently outperform knee-focused ones in RCTs, producing 60-80% pain reduction at 12 weeks.
+Decades of VMO-focused leg extensions for patellofemoral pain have given way to a hip-strength model: weak hip abductors are thought to let the femur rotate inward, changing patellar tracking.
+Combining hip-focused and knee-focused exercise consistently outperforms knee-focused exercise alone in RCTs, with meaningful pain reduction after 6-8 weeks of consistent practice.

 Share: 𝕏 f in